rayjon/nomo50/README.md

 - **1870**

-  In response to civil rights granted to African Americans by the Emancipation Proclamation of 1865, Southern U.S. states begin to subvert federal laws by instating a series of white-supremacist apartheid informally known as “Jim Crow”
+  In response to civil rights granted to African Americans by the Emancipation Proclamation of 1865, Southern U.S. states begin to subvert federal law by instating a segregated white-supremacist legal system for people of color informally known as “Jim Crow.”

 - **1880**

-  “Modern” police departments are established in major U.S. cities.
+  “Modern” police departments are now established in nearly all major U.S. cities.

 - **1894**